Chapter 98 BWV 212 Mer Hahn en neue Oberkeet [Saxon dialect].

 Bach’s point seems to be the initial establishment of a dignified context, progressing to one of more abandoned joviality.
 The text tells of a Chamberlain who is a most affable man; the music depicts this without compromising his position of decorum.

 The next soprano aria (no 10) is an exception to the rule in that it begins with an instrumental introduction which is half the length of the entire movement.
 The ensuing misbalance points strongly towards some dramatic purpose.
 Even so, it is still barely thirty seconds long, but surely sufficient to allow for the introduction of a prop of some kind.
 Two local villages are specifically mentioned in the context of draconian property taxes.
-Might there, for example, have even been a crude map to which the attention of the audience was drawn?
+Might there, for example, have even been a crude map, flag or sign to which the attention of the audience was drawn again, for crude comic effect?

 The bass (no 12) bemoans the loss of fifty thalers paid in tax—-but we shall just have to save it again.
 The dotted rhythms create something of the quality of a drinking song or drunken revelry.